Capita plc – Annual report – 31 December 2020

 When determining the appropriate accounting treatment for such costs, the Group firstly considers any other applicable standards.
 If those other standards preclude capitalisation of a particular cost, then an asset is not recognised under IFRS 15.

-The incremental costs of obtaining a contract with a customer are recognised as an asset if the Group expects to recover them.
+The incremental costs of obtaining a contract with a customer are recognised as a contract fulfilment asset if the Group expects to recover them.
 The Group incurs costs such as bid costs, legal fees to draft a contract and sales commissions when it enters into a new contract.

-The Group has determined that the following costs may be capitalised as contract assets: (i) legal fees to draft a contract (once the Group has been selected as a preferred supplier for a bid); and (ii) sales commissions that are directly related to winning a specific contract.
+The Group has determined that the following costs may be capitalised as contract fulfilment assets: (i) legal fees to draft a contract after the Group has been selected as preferred supplier; and (ii) sales commissions directly related to winning a specific contract.

-Costs incurred prior to selection as preferred supplier are not capitalised but are expensed as incurred.
+Costs incurred prior to selection as preferred supplier are not capitalised but expensed as incurred.

-A contract fulfilment asset or capitalised costs to obtain a contract is derecognised either when it is disposed of or when no further economic benefits are expected to flow from its use or disposal.
+Derecognition: A contract fulfilment asset is derecognised either when it is disposed of or when no further economic benefits are expected to flow from its use or disposal.

-Management is required to determine the recoverability of contract related assets within property, plant and equipment, intangible assets as well as contract fulfilment assets, capitalised costs to obtain a contract, accrued income and trade receivables.
-At each reporting date, the Group determines whether or not the contract fulfilment assets and capitalised costs to obtain a contract are impaired by comparing the carrying amount of the asset to the remaining amount of consideration that the Group expects to receive less the costs that relate to providing services under the relevant contract.
+Impairment: At each reporting date, the Group determines whether or not the contract fulfilment assets are impaired by comparing the carrying amount of the asset to the remaining amount of consideration that the Group expects to receive less the costs that relate to providing services under the relevant contract.
 In determining the estimated amount of consideration, the Group uses the same principles as it does to determine the contract transaction price, except that any constraints used to reduce the transaction price will be removed for the impairment test.